ImperialCollegeLondon/StrataTrapper/README.md

 ## References

-Please refer to the User Manual in the `Reference` folder for more detailed description of the algorithm with visual examples.

-More about motivation and theory behind the StrataTrapper approach in the paper:
+The StrataTrapper algorithm as well as motivation and theory behind it are in the paper:

 > Samuel J. Jackson, Samuel Krevor\
 > **Small-Scale Capillary Heterogeneity Linked to Rapid Plume Migration During CO2 Storage**\
 > *Geophysical Research Letters* | 2020\